 EAL Years 12 & 13

 Students are prepared for this course over the academic year and while the focus is on preparation for the IELTS exam, students are also taught exam skills that are applicable to the wider curriculum.
 As such, the course concludes at the end of the academic year and students continue to learn additional skills after they sit the exam.
-The IELTS exam fees (£480 per term) are charged separately and paid directly to the exam board.
+The fees for the course are £495 per term and are billed termly in arrears.
+In addition the IELTS exam fees (£160 as of September 2017) must be paid separately and directly to the exam board during Spring term.

 1:1 EAL lessons

 The EAL programme is tailored to the needs of our students.
-As such, students who need individual lessons rather than group lessons, attend weekly lessons where the focus is on subject-specific language support.
-The lessons may be set at half hour or one period/week as required and include the consolidation of A Level/IB subject content, general understanding and improving reading, writing and communication skills.
+As such, students who need individual lessons rather than group lessons attend weekly lessons where the focus is on subject-specific language support.
+The lessons are generally over a one hour period every week and are bespoke to the needs of the student helping them with general understanding, improving reading, writing and communication skills or with specific academic subjects.

 1:1 lessons – £50 per lesson or £330 per term.